weizj99/weizj99.github.io/_pages/about.md

 I am Zhongji Wei, currently an ERC Research Associate at Universitat Pompeu Fabra and an M.Phil. in Economics at the Chinese University of Hong Kong (expected 2026).
 I hold a B.A. in Economics (minor in Statistics) from Tsinghua University’s School of Economics and Management (2022).

-My research focuses on Macroeconomics, Financial Economics and Industrial Organization.
+My research focuses on Macroeconomics, Industrial Organization and Chinese Economy.

 [Curriculum Vitae](https://www.dropbox.com/scl/fi/rfe4hc6y8jb5xgqhp2hp3/CV_251030.pdf?rlkey=upcmdauydizluqefi1t1cfy1v&st=bxsgsrac&dl=0)